 There are some techniques you can use to help you prepare for the end-of-course test.
-Apply the same techniques to each chapter in your learning guide.
+Apply the same techniques to each section in your learning guide.

-- 1. Review the Section Goal. - 2.
-Review each Learning Objective. - 3.
-Change each header and subhead into a question.
+- 1. Review the Section Goal.

+- 2. Review each Learning Objective.

+- 3. Change each header and subhead into a question.
 Then answer the question.
+For example,

-For example, - Header: Components of a Formal Training Plan - Question: What are the components of a formal training plan? - 4.
-Review each diagram, graph, and table.
+Header: Components of a Formal Training Plan

+Question: What are the components of a formal training plan?

+- 4. Review each diagram, graph, and table.
 Interpret what you see.
 Ask yourself how it relates to a specific Learning Objective. - 5.
 Check your answers to each Check-In.
-Correct your original answers, if necessary. - Check your answers to each Knowledge Check.
+Correct your original answers, if necessary.

+- 6. Check your answers to each Knowledge Check.
 Consider ways to improve your original answers. - 7.
 Re-read the summary at the end of each section. - 8.
 Check your answers to each question in the Self-Quizzes at the end of each section.
 Correct your original answers, if necessary. - 9.
-Review any comments, highlights, or notes you made in each section.
+Review any comments, highlights, or notes you made in each section. - 10.
+Rewrite important ideas in your own words.
+Find ways to connect those ideas to your own work experiences. - 11.
+Make flash cards to help you review important vocabulary.